sosegon/watch-finder/webapp/README.md

     sudo apt upgrade
     sudo apt-get install build-essential cmake pkg-config
     sudo apt-get install libsm6 libxrender1 # These are required for opencv

+Then, the `WATCH_FINDER_HOME` environmental variable has to be created.
+This variable points to the root folder of the project.
+The easiest way is by adding the following line to the file `~/.bashrc`:

+    export WATCH_FINDER_HOME=path_to_root_folder_of_project

+Then, run the next command:

+    source ~/.bashrc

+The scripts use a couple of symlinks that has to be set in the root folder of the project.
+The first one is `watches_db` that points to the pickle database of watches.
+The second is `python` which points to the executable python interpreter, which is likely to be the one of the virtual environment.
+This symlinks are created by running the following commands in the root folder:

+    sudo ln -s path_to_watches_db watches_db
+    sudo ln -s path_to_python_interpreter python

 ### Redis